SparrowZheyuan18/Geoguessr-Tryout-Project/README.md

 ## Details

-After processing, the data item in processed_data.jsonl are like follows:
+After processing, the data item in processed_data.jsonl are as follows:

 ```json
 {